vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 Real-world attacks
 ~~~~~~~~~~~~~~~~~~

-Issuer can be the target of various attacks in the real world, like physical attacks on
+The issuer can be the target of various attacks in the real world, like physical attacks on
-infrastructure, equipment, personel.
+infrastructure, equipment, personnel.
 It can also be the target of legal attacks.
 These can hinder the operation of the Issuer to the effect of denial of service, data loss,
 data modification, or key compromise.
 Mitigation of such attacks is out of scope for this document.